6 Ways to Warm Up a Cold Email Lead

 3) Remind and Re-introduce

 First impressions are everything, but the speed and volume of modern communication mean customers often forgive a bad first impression if they receive stellar follow-up communication.

-Track any and all communication with each lead in your customer relationship management (CRM) software to ensure you have an accurate understanding of your relationship.
+A good CRM is essential to track any and all communication with each lead and manage your customer relationship in order to ensure you have an accurate understanding of your relationship.
 Use these records to your advantage when it comes to refreshing their memory by specifically calling out previous.
 Not only will this build a more solid foundation upon which to establish a more healthy and growing relationship, but it will build brand recognition for your entire company.
 Keep track of your experience with each customer every time you speak with them by using a good quality CRM and learning good habits that help reps use it actively.

 4) Try Some New Technology

 If you sit in any restaurant, you’ll notice that the majority of patrons have their phones in their hands occupying their attention or sitting next to them in case a message was to light up their phone.
 Reaching a customer’s cell phone is like striking gold.
 It can feel a little casual, yes.
 But that does not change the fact that you are directly reaching your customer’s fingertips.

 Follow up with cold email leads where they spend most of their time: their phones.
 By using the correct language and keeping the text as short as possible, you will be on the cutting-edge of customer communication.
 According to Forbes, even attorneys are now using SMS marketing.
 Use that to your advantage to initiate conversation in a different, meaningful, and more intimate way this time around.

 Success in business can often be about whom you know, and this is particularly true in the field of sales.
 Use your network to find common ground with cold leads.
 Perhaps you have a connection between one another that previously went unnoticed, either by you, the customer, or even both.
 By checking social networks and sales engagement tools, you can nurture your network rather than just expanding it.